 by Ken B.

-I’m presuming that in 2015, there’s still some semblance of the so-called “débutante season”, a time of year where the younger urban upper class hold all of their elitist balls and droll after-parties, where they discuss literary criticism and their preferred ideologies of socialism.
+I’m presuming that in 2015, we still live with the ghosts of the so-called “débutante season”, that fabled time of year where the younger urban upper class would hold all of their elitist balls and droll after-parties, where they discuss literary criticism and their preferred ideologies of hypothetical socialism.
 Maybe most of that died out a while ago.
 Maybe the candle still flickers.
-But my belief would be that it’s still around.
+But my belief would be that its legacy still lingers.
 At least, that’s among the portrayals of such a life in Whit Stillman’s Metropolitan, which celebrates its twenty-fifth anniversary this month (August ‘15), and seems to hold a fair amount of relevance in all of its other observations.
 The movie has a complex approach to the one-percenters, and the children of the one-percenters.
 It is somewhere between empathetic portrayal, slightly tugging eyeroll, and overt mocking.
 Stillman’s screenplay is fairly autobiographical, he says, so the take he brings is likely similar to his own thoughts.
-The writing crackles with literacy and wit, giving a unique spin on a character type that would be portrayed as insufferable in most other movies (and maybe in real life).
+The writing is literate and witty, giving a unique spin on a character type that would be portrayed as insufferable in most other movies (and maybe in real life).